nikolim/cablab/README.md

 	</a>
 </div>

 # Cablab

 Development, improvement and testing of various reinforcement learning algorithms. <br>
 Focus is on finding an effective algorithm for the cabworld.
-The algorithms can also be applied to all other OpenAiGym environments.
+The algorithms can also be applied to all other OpenAIGym environments.

 ## Cabworld